 - Bold predictions for self-driving car technology claimed that vehicles would be available for sale by 2020.

-- 2020 is almost over, and no major car manufacturer or technology company offers autonomous vehicles.
+- 2023 is here, and no major car manufacturer or technology company offers autonomous vehicles.

-- Several car manufacturers offer cars that are “almost” self-driving.
+- A few car manufacturers offer cars that are “almost” self-driving.

 - Autonomous trucks, with human supervision, have been transporting goods along the I10 corridor between Los Angeles and Phoenix.